Software Development Team Structure

 Software engineer (SE)

 Software engineers (or software developers, or programmers) convert requirements and designs into real clickable apps that can respond to user queries, interact with other apps and services, provide answers, and meet your expectations.
-Software engineers build exactly what you want to see up and running on the web.
+A team of developers builds exactly what you want to see up and running on the web.

 Frontend engineers